UsrRed/YLN/README.md

 The SAE501-502 project aimed to create a comparator between two identities based on Wikipedia statistics.

-The authros of this projcet are :
+The authors of this projcet are :

 * THÉOTIME Lukas
 * MARTEL Nathan